FAQ

 Do you accept tips?

 Tips are a nice gesture, but never required.
-I also love homemade gifts, bakery treats, salty snacks, and any type of iced coffee.
+I also love homemade gifts, bakery treats, salty snacks, and any type of iced decaf coffee.

 Can I bring a friend with me on appointment day?

+Yes, there is space for one friend in my studio space.
 No one under 18 is allowed in the shop.

 How do I prepare for my appointment?